Increase your sales on Amazon with product variations

 The situation is different when products already rank high in search results.
 Well-known, established brands in particular usually manage to get their products to the first search results page on their own.
 In this case, a big twister can prove counterproductive.
 If we move to a category in which all assigned product variations disappear behind the twister, there is suddenly space in the search results that can be occupied by competitor products.
 In order to maintain your own brand presence in the search results, there should be several small twisters instead.

 Determining whether linking variations on Amazon makes sense depends on numerous factors.
 These include strategic questions, current product performance as well as the product category.
 Well-thought-out twisters can become strong SEO levers and boost your portfolio significantly.
-FACTOR-A/DEPT® is your expert when it comes to the optimal presentation of your product range on Amazon.
+DEPT® is your expert when it comes to the optimal presentation of your product range on Amazon.
 Benefit from our extensive years of Amazon experience!

 InsightsView all insights